Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

 The form of the highest-degree term

 was announced by Kerov \cite{Kerov2000talk} and proved by Biane \cite{Biane2003}.
 The form of the next term $K_{k,k-1}$ was conjectured by Biane \cite{Biane2003} and proved by Śniady \cite{'Sniady2006a}.
-Explicit but rather complicated formulas for the general genus $K_{k,k+1-2g}$ were found by Goulden and Rattan \cite{GouldenRattan2007} and we shall discuss this result in Section \ref{sec:Goulden-Rattan}.
+Explicit but rather complicated formulas for the general genus $K_{k,k+1-2g}$ were found by Goulden and Rattan \cite{GouldenRattan2007} (for a more elementary proof we refer to the work of Biane \cite{Biane2005/07}) and we shall discuss their result in Section \ref{sec:Goulden-Rattan}.